 One way to tell if a sneaker website is selling you fake Nike shoes or not is if they are using the actual photo of the shoes on their product page.

 There’s a good chance that the picture you are seeing on their online store is from the manufacturer of the shoes.
 And they just copied the photo from their website.

-If you’re planning to buy from them, you can request if they can take a picture of the actual Nike shoes that they are selling.
+If you’re planning to buy from them, you can request that they can take a picture of the actual Nike shoes that they are selling.

 No Reviews / Less Reach

-There are thousands of online sneaker shops that you can buy shoes from.
+There are thousands of online sneaker shops where you can buy shoes.
 Especially if you’re looking for Nike shoes, most online sneaker stores would have them in their inventory.